VictorAuYeung/AI-Chatbot/README.md

 * This project has alot of potential to be adapted into a variety of use cases, with an easy-to-understand user interface for most end-users.
 Possible use cases include (and are not limited to) creating custom character personality AI (with context), virtual conversational companionship (with session responses) and query/data manipulation (using the extensive text generation model).

 ## Limitations
-These limitations are usually present in most AI models and are not a cause of concern for this project, of which the aim is to create a helpful, easy-to-use chatbot with contextual capabilities.
+Most limitations are usually present in all AI models and are not a cause of concern for this project, of which the aim is to create a helpful, simple and easy-to-use chatbot with contextual capabilities.
 ### 1. Rate-Limiting
 * This project uses HuggingFace's Inference API, meaning all responses are rate-limited.
 As such, when generating larger responses, text may be cut-off before the LLM can generate the entire, complete response.
-* This can be solved by using HuggingFace's Inference Endpoints, or running a pipeline on the local device.
+* This can be easily solved by using HuggingFace's Inference Endpoints, or running a pipeline on the local device it is hosted on.

 ### 2. Response Generation
 * This model may generate incomplete, false or erroneous responses at times.
-* This issue is related to the underlying model's limitations, and may be improved upon in the future.
+* This issue is related to the underlying model's limitations, which may be improved upon in the future.

 ### 3. Potential Ethical Concerns
 * The underlying model, Zephyr-7B-β, has not been aligned to human preferences for safety within the RLHF phase or deployed with in-the-loop filtering of responses like ChatGPT.
 Hence, it can produce harmful/rude/unfiltered responses especially when prompted to do so.
-* This issue is once again related to the underlying model's limitations, and may be improved upon in the future.
+* This issue is once again related to the underlying model's limitations, which may or may not be improved upon in the future.